bmaynard/apimock/readme.md

 ### Configuration File

 The application will look for a `.apimock.yaml` in your home directory and will load the file if it exists.
-Currently, you are able to supply the path to your mocks directory.
-Future enhancements will include being able to store your mock files in S3.
+Currently, you are able to choose between storing the mock files on your local filesystem or in S3.

-**Sample:**
+**Local Filesystem:**

 ```yaml
 ---